Forum – Basque Circular Summit

 BOOSTING CLEAN TECHNOLOGIES

 Technology is essential in order to accelerate the circular and climate transition in industry.
 Prioritising technologies that contribute to material efficiency, beyond the Best Available Techniques already defined by the European Union, is the first step towards their inclusion in the Clean Technology List, a tax instrument promoted by Ihobe, EVE and SPRI that offers a tax deduction of 30% of the investment cost of the equipment on the Corporate Tax quota.
-The Basque List of Clean Technologies is aimed at both the business world and companies subject to corporate tax payable in the Basque Country.
-Their knowledge and application can bring about significant competitive and environmental advantages.

 • 11:30am -12pm